 1. Essential monitoring tasks

-It is true that the views available by default, such as the Overview snapin, already show you very precisely how many and what problems currently exist.
-But to model a workflow, i.e. 'systematic work procedures' with the monitoring, we need a bit more information on:
+It is true that the views available by default, or e.g. the Overview snap-in, already show you very precisely how many and what problems currently exist.
+But to model a workflow, i.e. 'systematic work procedures' with the monitoring, you need a bit more information on:

 the acknowledgement of problems